British Rail Class 423

-Class 423/1, No. 3810 arriving at London Waterloo on 15 August 2003.
+Class 423/1, No. 3810 arriving at London Waterloo in 2003.
 This unit was one of the last to carry Network SouthEast livery.
 It was nicknamed the "Great Escape" after it was exported to Germany for a while for testing.
 After a failed attempt to preserve it, the unit was scrapped.

 The British Rail Class 423 (4 VEP), electric multiple unit passenger trains were mostly built by British Rail (BR) at York Works from 1967 to 1974, although the MBSOs and TSOs of the first 20, 7701-7720, were built at Derby Works.
 They have manually opening doors next to every seating row and were the last coaching stock built in this pattern for BR.
 They were mostly found working outer-suburban services in South London and rural services in Kent, Sussex and Hampshire, up to 2005 when they were finally replaced by Electrostar and Desiro units.
 The fleet had a working life of 38 years.